CyrilJl/apyxl/README.md

 - A/B test analysis capabilities
 - Formalizing the links between the two latest concepts, and comparison with econometrics techniques, like [difference-in-differences](https://en.wikipedia.org/wiki/Difference_in_differences), [panel analysis](https://en.wikipedia.org/wiki/Panel_analysis) and [regression discontinuity](https://en.wikipedia.org/wiki/Regression_discontinuity_design).
 I believe these methods are closely related, and perhaps variations of a more general approach

+NEW: I have started comparing ``apyxl`` with the discussed econometrics methods, beginning with Regression Discontinuity Design, have a look on this [notebook](https://github.com/CyrilJl/apyxl/blob/main/notebooks/Regression%20Discontinuity.ipynb).

 ## Installation

 To install the package, use: